SansGuidon/bookmarks/README.md

 * [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 * [Stef Walter](http://stef.thewalter.net/git-coverage-useful-code-coverage.html) - (2012) git-coverage: Useful code coverage
 * [PaulWaltersDev/FreeLearningResourcesForSoftwareTesters](https://github.com/PaulWaltersDev/FreeLearningResourcesForSoftwareTesters) - free Online Learning Resources for New and Experienced Software Testers.
+* [Front-End-Checklist](http://frontendchecklist.com/) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.

 # UX / UI
 * [Kevin Marks](https://backchannel.com/how-the-web-became-unreadable-a781ddc711b6) - How the Web Became Unreadable